Defects of Convolutional Decoder Networks in Frequency Representation: Conclusion

 \section{Conclusion}

-In this paper, we have reformulate the rule for the forward propagation of a cascaded convolutional decoder network in the frequency domain.
+In this paper, we have reformulated the rule for the forward propagation of a cascaded convolutional decoder network in the frequency domain.
 Based on such propagation rules, we have discovered and theoretically proven that both the convolution operation and the zero-padding operation strengthen low-frequency components in the decoder.
-Besides, the upsampling operation repeats the strong magnitude of the fundamental frequency in the input feature to different frequencies of the spectrum of the output feature map.
+The upsampling operation repeats the strong magnitude of the fundamental frequency in the input feature to different frequencies of the spectrum of the output feature map.
+Besides, we also discover and prove the difficulty of pushing an auto-encoder to fit specific frequency components in the target output, which have a small shift from the spectrum of the input.
 Such properties may hurt the representation capacity of a convolutional decoder network.
-Experiments have verified our theoretical proofs. \textbf{}Note that our findings can explain general trends of networks with above three operations, but cannot derive a deterministic property of a specific network, and cannot be extended to networks for image classification, because we have not derived the property of the max-pooling operation, which will be derived in the future.
+Experiments on ReLU networks have verified our theoretical proofs.
+Note that our findings can explain general trends of networks with above three operations, but cannot derive a deterministic property of a specific network, and cannot be extended to networks for image classification, because we have not derived the property of the max-pooling operation.

+\textbf{Acknowledgements.} This work is partially supported by the National Nature Science Foundation of China (62276165, 62206170), National Key R$\&$D Program of China (2021ZD0111602), Shanghai Natural Science Foundation (21JC1403800,21ZR1434600), National Nature Science Foundation of China (U19B2043), and the Alibaba Group through Alibaba Innovative Research Program.